Carola Häggkvist: Controversy regarding opinions on homosexuality

 In an interview in 2002 for the Swedish gay magazine QX, she alienated many gay and some heterosexual fans by alleging that she knew homosexual people who had become heterosexual through prayers.
 She also said that homosexuality would always remain "unnatural" to her.

-Four years later, her comment was brought up when she participated in the Swedish national selection for the Eurovision Song Contest in March 2006.
+Four years later, in March 2006, her comment was brought up when she participated in the Swedish national selection for the Eurovision Song Contest.
 During a press conference a journalist tried to ask her about her opinions on homosexuality, but she did not answer.

-On 15 March 2006 Rickard Engfors, who was Carola's cooperating partner during the Melodifestivalen and Eurovision Song Contest 2006, said "Carola doesn't hate gays.
+On 15 March 2006, Rickard Engfors, who was Carola's singing partner during the Melodifestivalen and Eurovision Song Contest 2006, said "Carola doesn't hate gays.
 If she did, I wouldn't work for her.
 She is a fantastic person."

-During an exclusive interview for one of the Eurovision-related websites before the 2006 contest, Carola was also questioned about this, and she stated that she "would love for every gay person to feel that she loves them" and that she does not think that "being gay is a sickness".
+During an exclusive interview for one of the Eurovision-related websites before the 2006 contest, Carola was also questioned about this, and she stated that she "would love for every gay person to feel that she loves them" and that she does not think that "being gay is a sickness."
 She went on to criticize the tabloids for misinterpreting her original words and making an issue out of it.
 Later in the interview, she also commented on one of her supporting dancers being gay and his boyfriend being "great".

 In 2008, she spoke to the newspaper Aftonbladet and again revisited her opinions about homosexuality, which she insisted have evolved over the past two decades and are very inclusive.
 She said, "I actually invited gays from QX to my 25-year anniversary [concert], but QX turned it down.
 What can I do?
 I love all people.
 I love the gays.
 So I am definitely not homophobic in any way.
 We are here for the music and I have no wacky opinions.
 And I feel love from many homosexuals too."

 In 2014, while participating on the TV show Så mycket bättre, she revealed that she had a romance with a woman in the 1980s.
 She said "I remember when I hung out with a girl actually in the '80s.
 We were definitely not a couple, but I tested.
-It was a bit hard because I felt an extreme attraction and a force in that, but I chose not to go further".
-On the 2019 series of Så mycket bättre, she was asked about possibly having a relation with a woman in the future, and she said that it is a possibility.
+It was a bit hard because I felt an extreme attraction and a force in that, but I chose not to go further."
+On the 2019 series of Så mycket bättre, she was asked about possibly having a relationship with a woman in the future, and she said that it is a possibility.